benedictdudel/pandoc-letter-din5008/example/letter.md

  - 12345 Musterstadt
 opening: Sehr geehrte Damen und Herren,
 closing: Mit freundlichen Grüßen
-encludes: Muster, Muster, Muster
+enclosed: Muster, Muster, Muster
-...
+ps: |
+   \textbf{Postskriptum \today}

+   Noch ein Gedanke zum Schluss.
+---
 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast of the Semantics,